We create opportunities for local community involvement in all of our projects and lead on compelling devising projects.

 People have opportunties to take part in our projects, or train with members of our team in a variety of ways, including:

-- Performance opportunities alongside our professional teams, such as guest performers in Take On Me.
+- Performance opportunities alongside our professional teams, such as guest performers in our production Take On Me.
 This involves training through rehearsals, workshops with Dante or Die associates and opportunities for mentoring from the Dante or Die teams

 - Outreach & engagment workshops alongside touring productions.